Understanding Web Cookie Security Attributes: HttpOnly, Secure, SameSite

 });

-• limit refresh tokens to specific API paths to minimize exposure
+• Refresh tokens are limited to specific API paths to minimize exposure

-cookies are essential for user authentication and session management on the web. as you've seen in this article, proper use of the HttpOnly, Secure, and SameSite attributes can protect against a variety of attacks, including XSS, CSRF, and session hijacking.
+Cookies are essential elements for user authentication and session management on the web.
+As we've seen in this article, properly using HttpOnly, Secure, and SameSite attributes can protect against various attacks like XSS, CSRF, and session hijacking.

 ❤️ 0